AdamTowers/module-one-final-project-guidelines-nyc-web-031218/README.md

 5. You are also able to create your own recipe by selecting `create cocktail`.
 When you're done, it will be added to our database for other users to interact with.
 Should you want to make changes to the cocktail you've created, select `update cocktail` which will ask you which part of the cocktail recipe you'd like to update.
 6. Should you want to review a cocktail, you can select `review cocktail` which you can rate on a scale of 1-10.
 Don't enter something other than one of those whole numbers, otherwise it will throw you an error!
 7. OMG we also have `cocktail roulette`, which will give you a random cocktail from our database.

+### Contributors Guide

+We are not taking contributions at this time.

 ### And that's it!
 We really enjoyed working on this project and may very well revisit it again in the future to further improve and expand on.